stschulte/puppet-nimsoft/README.md

       password => 'encrypted_password',
     }

-*Note*: In order to get the encrypted password you currently have to set the password in the probe GUI once and check the configuration file afterwards.
-When you know the correct encrypted password, you can use puppet to make sure it stays the same.
+*Note*: The password encryption algorithm is not public.
+In order to get the encrypted password you currently have to set the password in the probe GUI manually and then check the configuration file afterwards.
+Once you know the encrypted reprensentation of your password, you can use puppet to make sure it stays the same.

 #### agentil\_template

 The `agentil_template` resource describes a template.
 A template consists of a collection of jobs and monitors to easily choose what aspects of your SAP system you want to monitor.
-There are actually three types of templates:
+There are three types of templates:

-1. Templates created by the probe vendor that are shipped with the probe itself (the id 1 to 999999 are reserved for these ones)
+1. Templates created by the probe vendor have an id between 1 and 999999 and are shipped together with the probe
 2. Custom templates starting with id 1000000.
-3. System templates

-Vendor templates are completly ignored by the `agentil_template` type and you can only manage custom templates and system template.
-Here is how they work:
-In the probe GUI you can only see 1) and 2) so you will start by creating a custom template and (un)check the monitors that should apply to your systems.
-If you now assign this template to a group of systems, the probe GUI will implicitly create a system template for each individual system that is derived from the inital template.
-You can now define system specific customizations (e.g. a different threshold for a specific alarm) that will only modify the system template.

-You can now manage both templates through puppet, but be aware that you have to manage both the initial template and the system templates through puppet (puppet will not automically create or modify your system templates).
+These are normally created with the probe UI
+3. System templates which are implicit and cannot be seen directly in the probe UI.
+A system templates inherits the monitors and jobs from the assigned vendor and custom templates and also hold system specific customizations.
+Each system has exactly one system template

+The puppet type `agentil_template` currently ignores vendor templates completly but can be used to create custom templates and system templates.
+If you specify a system template you should not set `jobs` and `monitors` explicitly since these are inherited from the assigned templates.
+But you can use the `agentil_template` type to establish customizations like custom tablespace utilization thresholds.

 Example:

-    agentil_template { 'System template for System sap01':
+    agentil_template { 'Custom Template':
       ensure    => present,
-      system    => 'true',
+      system    => false,
       monitors  => [ 1, 4, 10, 20, 33 ],
       jobs      => [ 4, 5, 12, 177, 3 ],

+    agentil_template { 'System template for System sap01':
+      ensure             => present,
+      system             => true,
+      expected_instances => [ 'PRO_sap01_00', 'PRO_sap01_01' ],
+      tablespace_used    => {
+        'PSAPSR3'  => '80',
+        'PSAPUNDO' => '98',
+      },
     }

-The best way to define a template is currently to create the template through the probe GUI and then run `puppet resource agentil_template` to get the correct job ids and monitor ids.
-If you got these, you'll be able to define appropiate puppet resources.
+Again you can use `puppet resource agentil_template` on a system with a configured `sapbasis_agentil` probe and see how puppet interprets your configuration file.

 #### agentil\_system